What is Autism Spectrum Disorder?

 What treatments are available for autism?

 Each individual with ASD presents with a unique set of strengths and needs.
-The more we understand, the more we are able to assist children with Autism and their families.
+The more we understand, the more we can assist children with Autism and their families.
 Significant research supports the importance of early intervention in improving functional development(2,3).

-Outside recommendations may be provided for social skills group counseling, educational and school based therapies, Applied Behavior Analysis (ABA), medication management, occupational or physical therapy and speech and language therapy.
+Outside recommendations for social skills group counseling, educational and school-based therapies, Applied Behavior Analysis (ABA), medication management, occupational or physical therapy, and speech and language therapy may be provided.

 As a parent, the signs of ASD may begin appearing around six months of age, but some children do not display symptoms until later.
 Professional testing can begin as early as 18 months and is considered reliable at much older ages as well(1).